Starting on Monday, all travelers entering Beijing from overseas were required to be quarantined at designated sites for 14 days.

 Across checkpoints, passengers are subject to temperature screening, health declaration and epidemiological investigations.
 Those with fever or other suspected symptoms will be immediately sent to designated hospitals.

 The measures were taken as overseas cases have outstripped domestic cases in China where rigorous containment is turning the tide.

 "Preventing imported cases has become a key task of China's epidemic prevention and control work," said Wang Jun, an official of the General Administration of Customs, at a press conference in Beijing.

 "We must resolutely curb the spread across the border," he said.

 More than 83,000 confirmed cases of COVID-19 have been reported outside China as of Monday morning, the World Health Organization said, noting that the virus has spread to 146 countries and regions worldwide so far.

-Health authorities said 12 out of the 16 new confirmed cases across the Chinese mainland on Sunday were from overseas.
-By the end of Sunday, China had reported 123 imported cases.
+Chinese health authorities said 12 out of the 16 new confirmed cases across the Chinese mainland on Sunday were imported from overseas.
+By the end of Sunday, China had reported 123 imported COVID-19 cases.

 A staff member reminds foreigners to fill in an arrival card at Qingdao Liuting International Airport in Qingdao, east China's Shandong Province, March 5, 2020.
 (Xinhua/Li Ziheng)

 International mega-cities such as Beijing and Shanghai are at the forefront of curbing imported COVID-19 cases.